-A nice visit to the theatre, an entertaining and exciting evening in the cinema .
-You don’t have to miss out on that even with a hearing impairment.
+A nice visit to the theatre, an entertaining and exciting evening at the cinema .
+You don’t have to miss out on that even with hearing impairment.
 Many theatres provide high quality technical hearing support which can be connected to your hearing system.

 Museums offer people tremendously varied insights into the world of pictorial and visual art.
 There are opportunities all over the world to admire works from the beginning of human history to modern art.
 If you want to find out more about an exhibition or the individual works, you can join a tour with an art curator or borrow an audio guide, which is provided in several languages in most museums.

-The audio guide can usually be linked with the MED-EL AudioLink and so can make the museum visit a visual and listening pleasure for users of hearing implant systems with SONNET or SONNET 2 audio processors as well.
+The audio guide can usually be linked with the MED-EL AudioLink and so this way make the museum visit a visual and auditory pleasure, also for users of hearing implant systems with SONNET or SONNET 2 audio processors.

 “Literature must be fun.
 It must bring people joy, pleasure and fun and even happiness.”

-If fairy tales help the very small to process development steps and school students in acquiring reading skills and developing their own powers of expression, high-brow literature is also an important component of personal development.
+If fairy tales help the very young children to process developmental steps and school students in acquiring reading skills and developing their own powers of expression, then upscale literature is also an important component of personal development.